 Important information about NUCYNTA® ER:

-- Never give anyone else your NUCYNTA® ER.
+- Never give anyone your NUCYNTA® ER.
 They could die from taking it.
 Store NUCYNTA® ER away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away NUCYNTA® ER is against the law.

 Do not take NUCYNTA® ER if you have: